* This is the Consumer Version. *

 Once regarded as a perversion and even a cause of mental disease, masturbation is now recognized as a normal sexual activity throughout life.
 About 97% of males and 80% of females have masturbated.
 In general, males masturbate more frequently than females.
 Many people continue to masturbate even when they are involved in a sexually gratifying relationship.
 Although masturbation is normal and is often recommended as a safe sex option, it may cause guilt and psychologic suffering that stems from the disapproving attitudes of other people.
 These feelings can result in considerable distress and can even affect sexual performance.

-As with masturbation, homosexuality, once considered abnormal by the medical profession, has not been considered a disorder for more than three decades.
+As with masturbation, homosexuality, once considered abnormal by the medical profession, has not been considered a disorder for more than four decades.
 It is widely recognized as a sexual orientation that is present from childhood.
 An estimated 4 to 5% of adults are involved exclusively in homosexual relationships throughout their lives, and an additional 2 to 5% of people periodically engage in sex with someone of the same sex (bisexuality).
 Adolescents may experiment with same-sex play, but this experimentation does not necessarily indicate an enduring interest in homosexual or bisexual activity as adults (see Adolescent Development : Development of Sexuality).

 For some heterosexuals and homosexuals, frequent sexual activity with different partners is a common practice throughout life.
 This behavior may serve as a reason to seek professional counseling because having many sex partners is linked to the transmission of certain diseases (such as HIV infection, herpes simplex, hepatitis, syphilis, gonorrhea, and cervical cancer) and may also signify difficulty in forming meaningful, lasting relationships.